whichdigital/fe-techtest/readme.md

 ## Getting up and running

 This repo contains a very simple webpack based development environment.
 We'll need to install some stuff to get going.
+If you'd rather start from scratch with your own setup that's fine too, as long as you complete [the exercise](#the-exercise).

 ### Requirements

-Webpack needs nodejs to do it's thing.
+Webpack needs nodejs to do its thing.
 We aren't making a node app - just using it as a dev tool.

 * [nodejs](https://nodejs.org/en/)